Christo-Conestoga-AIML/Lab8---Probabilistic-Language-Models/Readme.md

 1. Clone the repository
 2. Open the notebook using Jupyter or VS Code
+3. Install requirements.txt
-3. Run each cell in order to see the full pipeline in action
+4. Run each cell in order to see the full pipeline in action

 ## Talking Points